-- 28 1) Employment beginning at the start of an academic year: - For members who began their full-time employment at the start of a given academic year, the first year's contract will be for one academic year only. - 31 2) Employment beginning after the start of an academic year: - For members who began their full-time employment after an academic year has already begun, the following special provisions shall apply: - 34a)For members who began their employment before March 1 of a given academic year, the35initial contract shall be for a time period of less than one year, and shall terminate on36August 31 of that academic year.
+1) Employment beginning at the start of an academic year:

+For members who began their full-time employment at the start of a given academic year, the first year's contract will be for two academic years.

+2) Employment beginning after the start of an academic year:

+For members who began their full-time employment after an academic year has already begun, the following special provisions shall apply:

-1b)For members who began their employment after March 1 of a given academic year, the2initial contract shall be for a time period of more than one year, and shall terminate on3August 31 of the following academic year.
+- a) For members who began their employment before March 1 of a given academic year, the initial contract shall be for a time period of less than two years and shall terminate on August 31 of the second following academic year. - b) For members who began their employment after March 1 of a given academic year, the initial contract shall be for a time period of more than two years and shall terminate on August 31 of the following academic year.

-4 b.
-Second Contract
+b.
+Second and Third Contract

-The contract given the member at the start of the second full academic year will be for one year only.
+The contract given the member at the start of the third and sixth full academic years will be for three years.